Professor Matthew Taylor

 Matthew Taylor is Professor of History in the International Centre for Sports History and Culture.

+He has edited special issues on the history of sport for the London Journal, Journal of Global History and Labor History.
 He has presented numerous papers at international conferences, contributed entries to international encyclopaedias and reviewed for leading journals and book publishers.
-He is currently working on a study of transnational history and of sport between c.
-1850 and the 1960s.
-Other research interests include the history of boxing for men and women, the development of trade unionism in the entertainment industry, Mass Observation writing on sport and leisure and the relationship between community and official attitudes to working-class sport in mid-twentieth century Britain.
+Other research interests include the history of boxing for men and women, sport, biography and autobiography and Mass Observation writing on sport and leisure.
+He is also planning a major social and cultural history of football in England between 1945 and 1985.

 Professor Taylor was editor-in-chief of the journal Sport in History between 2009 and 2014 and is co-editor of the Peter Lang book series Sport, History and Culture.
 He is on the editorial board of the International Journal of the History of Sport and the Nordic Sport Science Forum, and on the International Board of Scholars of the International Football Institute at the University of Central Lancashire.
 He has written for publications such as BBC History MagazineProspect Magazine and When Saturday Comes, delivered a series of public lectures and contributed to media discussions on the history of sport and sporting culture.
-He coordinates De Montfort University's 'Football Pioneers' column in the Leicester City FC Matchday Magazine.
+He coordinates De Montfort University's 'Football Pioneers' column in the Leicester City FC Matchday Magazine and writes regularly for the Oxford Dictionary of National Biography.

 Research group affiliations